brianstorti/git-hooks/README.md

 ## How it works?

 These hooks try to keep you on the right path of your development workflow.
-It never stops you from doing anything, it just says what you are - probably - doing wrong and asks for confirmation to continue.
+It never stops you from doing anything; it just says what you are doing wrong and asks for confirmation to continue.
-Here is the rules that these hooks assume that you should follow (fork and customize if it doesn't fit your needs):
+Here are the rules that these hooks assume that you should follow (fork and customize it if it doesn't fit your needs):

 * Master is always deployable
 * Every new feature or bugfix should be done in a separated branch (here called "feature branch")